Welcome to the UTS campus in central Sydney

 At UTS

-The University of Technology Sydney (UTS) is a university for students who are passionate about creativity and technology.
-UTS was established in 1988 and has since risen to prominence, becoming Australia’s top young university (Times Higher Education Young University Rankings 2023) and 90th best university in the world (QS World University Rankings 2024).
+The University of Technology Sydney (UTS) is for students who are passionate about creativity and technology.
+UTS was established in 1988 and has since risen to prominence, becoming Australia’s top young university (Times Higher Education 2024) and 88th best university in the world (QS 2025).

-The UTS Broadway campus is located in the heart of Sydney, so international students are guaranteed to experience a dynamic and vibrant study and social life in the city.
+The UTS Broadway campus is located in the heart of Sydney, so international students are guaranteed to experience a vibrant study and social life in the city.

 At UTS, courses align with current and future industry needs.
-UTS courses connect students with professional opportunities, preparing them for their future career.
-No matter what a student studies, they work with techniques and solutions that are suited to their future profession.
+Degrees connect students with professional opportunities, preparing them for their future career.
+No matter what a student studies, they work with techniques and technologies that are fit for their future profession.

 UTS supports international students throughout their degrees.
 They offer:

-Sydney is the #7 best study destination in the world (QS Best Student Cities 2024).
-UTS is currently home to over 11,000 international students from over 100 countries.
-UTS offers one of Australia's most generous scholarship programs for international students at undergraduate, postgraduate, research and exchange level.
+Sydney is the #6 best study destination in the world (QS 2025).
+UTS is currently home to over 13,000 international students from over 100 countries.
+UTS offers one of Australia's most generous scholarship programs for both undergraduate and postgraduate international students.

 CRICOS: 00099F